Rivas-Jorge/Rivas-Jorge/README.md

 My name is Jorge R. and I am a father and husband.
-I have been learning to code for about a year now, and I started with HTML.
-Since then, I've been focusing on JavaScript, It's allowed me to create interactive websites, and it's been challenging but rewarding.
+I have been learning to code for about 2 years now, and I started with HTML.
+Since then, I've been focusing on JavaScript, and  data analytics, It's allowed me to create interactive websites, and it's been challenging but rewarding.

 *   🌍  I'm based in Oklahoma
 *   ✉️  You can contact me at [sokivworld@gmail.com](mailto:sokivworld@gmail.com)